WORLD’S FIRST^ PAEDIATRIC NUTRITION WITH 2’-FL

 Your little one has 2 different systems of immunity – Innate and Adaptive.
 They work together to help support your child’s fight against diseases and infections.

 2'-fl and nucleotides support your child’s two systems of immunity

-An immune nourishing prebiotic found in breast milk that supports a child's innate immunity system.
-2'-FL feeds the healthy bacteria in their gut, allowing it to work better.
-Having healthy microbes or bacteria in the little one's gut is critical to their immunity development.
+An immune nourishing prebiotic found in breast milk that supports a child’s innate immunity system.
+2’-FL feeds the healthy bacteria in the gut, allowing it to work better.
+Having healthy microbes or bacteria in the little one’s gut is critical to immunity development.
 Learn more about 2'-FL here.

 Milk oligosaccharides, the third most abundant solid ingredient in breast milk after lipid and lactose, are a special form of prebiotic.1